gaojunxuan/chrom_mini_graph/README.md

 `./target/release/chrom_mini_graph map (output_from_generate.bin) (your_reads.fastq) > output.txt`

 For each read, the scores corresponding to each color is output in the form (Score, Colour) where colour is an integer corresponding to a bit.
+For example, using the `hg_01243_pacbio_reads.fastq` reads given in the `test_reads` folder and mapping onto the example minimizer graph, we get

+[(32, 3727.0, 0), (16, 3759.0, 0), (8, 3724.0, 0), (4, 3758.0, 0), (2, 3949.0, 0), (1, 3821.0, 0)]

+indicating that the colour corrresponding to 2 has the highest score; this is expected since hg01243 corresponds to the second smallest bit.

 The file read_anchor_hits.txt gives the chains for each read in terms of nodes (the numbers are _orders_ of the nodes, not the IDs) on the graph.

 ## Issues